Media Marketing Challenges Dallas News

 The Dallas News has an iPhone and iPad app.
 Now I’m excited.
 The paper understands new media marketing…until I become confused reading about becoming a “registered user” vs. a “news subscriber.”
 What the heck, I click on “Activate.”

 Hold the press.
-Now I read: “If you are not a newspaper subscriber, sign in or create a DallasNews.com member account through the member sign in box or by registering.
+Now I read: “If you are not a newspaper subscriber, sign in or create a DallasNews.com member account through the member sign-in box or by registering.
 I click on “member registration.”

 Hmm.
 This online publisher now wants me to provide all “member” details and I’m not even a subscriber.
 How did I get to this page?
 Why would the Dallas News not stop me cold like on Farmville: “Whoa, farmer, you haven’t planted enough beans yet.”

-Requested information is also curious.
+The requested information is also curious.
 The paper needs my phone number to link online membership to “subscriber content” should I decide to become a subscriber to The Dallas Morning News.
 Huh?
 I thought only subscribers get access to online content.
 The copywriter needs a course in new media marketing.

 I also must reveal my birth year and gender so the paper can “…better understand our audience and to be in compliance with the Child Online Privacy Protection Act (COPPA)…Your privacy is important to us.
 We will not share your information with third-parties.”
 Now I’m convinced the paper borrowed Facebook’s privacy page.